tmuth/aws-utilities/README.md

     - Update a named security group policy with your current public IP to allow access only your laptop

 ## Lambda function setup
-(needs better documentation)
+- Follow [this guide](https://aws.amazon.com/premiumsupport/knowledge-center/start-stop-lambda-eventbridge/) from AWS to create an IAM Policy, lambda function, and EventBridge rule.
-- Create a new AWS lambda function with the file stopAwsInstances_lambda.py via the AWS console
+- Replace the example python code for the lambda function with the code in `stopAwsInstances_lambda.py`
-- Use the file lambda_permissions_policy.json to define the permissions

 ## Local utility setup
 - Setup the AWS CLI either using [this guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) or via homebrew for Mac using `brew install awscli`